On the joint estimation of flow fields and particle properties from Lagrangian data: Flow cases and datasets

-Synthetic LPT data are generated by advecting 70~000 ideal tracers, yielding a seeding density of 0.07~particles-per-pixel (ppp) for a 1~MP camera.
+Synthetic LPT data are generated by advecting 70~000 ideal tracers, yielding a particle image density of 0.07~particles-per-pixel (ppp) for a 1~MP camera.
+This lies squarely within the capability of standard multi-camera STB workflows (which extend to about 0.1~ppp, Schanz et al., \citeyear{Schanz2016}) and slightly above the typical range reported for single-camera techniques such as DIH and plenoptic LPT (0.03--0.06~ppp, Shao et al., \citeyear{Shao2020}; Yamakaitis et al., \citeyear{Yamakaitis2025a}).
 Advection is performed with a fourth-order Runge--Kutta scheme and periodic boundary conditions.
 To mitigate boundary-related artifacts, the tracks are first computed in an extended outer domain and then cropped to an inner region that is 15\% smaller in each direction.
-Tracks are ``recorded'' for 51 consecutive frames at a temporal resolution of 0.057~ms, consistent with laboratory LPT experiments \citep{Schroder2015}.
-The mean particle spacing is about $9l_\nu$, which is sufficient to resolve most of the flow's energy content with PINNs \citep{Zhou2024}.
-The particle field is downsampled by factors of 8 and 64 to produce lower seeding density datasets with mean inter-particle spacings of $18l_\nu$ and $36l_\nu$.
-To mimic experimental localization errors, the ground truth positions are corrupted with additive Gaussian noise.
-The standard deviations are $\sigma_x = \sigma_y = 0.05N$~px in the $x$--$y$ plane, where $N \in \{1, 3, 5, 7, 9, 10\}$ indexes the noise level.
-In viscous units this corresponds to $0.09 N l_\nu$.
-Because experimental errors are often anisotropic, wall-normal noise is doubled ($\sigma_z/\sigma_x = 2$), where the $z$-axis is assumed to be coincident with the optical axis.
-The selected error range spans the performance of modern LPT techniques, including multi-camera STB \citep{Schanz2016}, plenoptic methods \citep{Fahringer2015, Fischer2022}, and DIH-LPT \citep{Mallery2019}.
-This case thus targets our initial inquiry: can noisy tracer tracks, when coupled with flow physics and localization uncertainties, provide enough information to recover both the flow fields and the \emph{true} particle positions, i.e., indicating joint observability in the tracer limit ($St \to 0$)?
+Tracks are ``recorded'' for 51 consecutive frames at a temporal resolution of 0.057~ms. The mean particle spacing is about $9\ell_\nu$, which is sufficient to resolve most of the flow's energy content using PINNs.
+The particle field is downsampled by factors of 8 and 64 to produce datasets with lower seeding densities, having mean inter-particle spacings of $18\ell_\nu$ and $36\ell_\nu$.